MyCryptoHQ/knowledge-base-content/how-to/getting-started/how-to-get-started-on-mycrypto.md

 ## How to protect yourself from phishers

-Phishers send you a message with a link to a website that looks just like MyCrypto, EtherDelta, Paypal, or your bank, but is not the real website.
+Phishers send you a message with a link to a website that looks just like MyCrypto, PayPal, or your bank, but is not the real website.
 They steal your information and then steal your money.

-- Use the [ESL](https://chrome.google.com/webstore/detail/ethersecuritylookup/bhhfhgpgmifehjdghlbbijjaimhmcgnf?hl=en-GB) or [MetaMask](/how-to/migrating/moving-from-mycrypto-to-metamask) Chrome Extension to block malicious websites.
+- Use the [EtherAddressLookup](https://chrome.google.com/webstore/detail/etheraddresslookup/pdknmigbbbhmllnmgdfalmedcmcefdfn) or [MetaMask](/how-to/migrating/moving-from-mycrypto-to-metamask) Chrome Extension to block malicious websites.
 - Always check the URL: `https://mycrypto.com`.
-- Always make sure the URL bar has `MyCrypto, Inc` in green.
 - Do not trust messages or links sent to you randomly via email, Slack, Reddit, Twitter, etc.
 - Always navigate directly to a site before you enter information.
 Do not enter information after clicking a link from a message or email.
 - [Install an AdBlocker](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en) and do not click ads on your search engine (e.g. Google).